Check whether your mobile handset has been blocked

-You can obtain your 15 digit IMEI number by pressing *#06# on your mobile phone.
-Alternatively, the IMEI number should also be on a white label found underneath the battery of the device.
+To obtain your IMEI number press *#06# on your mobile phone.
+The IMEI number may also be found on a white label underneath the battery of your device.

-Note: This website uses a GEOIP lookup to determine if you are in New Zealand.
+- This website uses a GEOIP lookup to determine if you are in New Zealand.
 Some network setups,including the use of VPNs or global services from your ISP may mask your location so that you cannot use this service from your current internet connection.